Miserable at Best: Background and composition

-"Miserable at Best" was written by Jason Lancaster, Derek Sanders, Jeremy Lenzo, Alex Garcia, Jake Bundrick and Brooks Betts while production was handled by Zack Odom and Kenneth Mount.
-The track runs at 72 BPM and is in the key of D major.
-Vocalist Derek Sanders' range in the song spans from the notes F♯2 – D4.
+"Miserable at Best" was written by Jason Lancaster, Derek Sanders, Jeremy Lenzo, Alex Garcia, Jake Bundrick and Brooks Betts, while production was handled by Zack Odom and Kenneth Mount.
+The "piano-driven" track runs at 72 BPM and is in the key of D major.
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, vocalist Derek Sanders' range in the song spans from the notes F♯2 – D4.

 One of the band's more personal songs, it is one of a few songs that specifically name people.
 In an interview with Staten Island Advance, Sanders stated, "sometimes I wonder if that's too personal, to actually go and say the name of the person, but I think all in all, I don't regret it, you know, I think it's good that way."
 It is about "the emotional journey that a person goes through when they breakup with a loved one."
 In March 2019, a vinyl edition of "Jamie All Over" was released, with "Miserable at Best" serving as the B-side.

 Critical reception

 MTV described the song as, "a gut-wrenching break-up ballad with no punches pulled" and compared the song and music video to Counting Crows's 1996 song, "A Long December".
-Alternative Press called the track a, "piano-driven anthem."
+Alternative Press ranked the song at number one on their "10 Best Mayday Parade Songs", writing, "'Mayday Parade Ballads' could be an entire listicle unto itself, and this heartfelt epic is the one that cemented the band's reputation [...]
+It's Mayday Parade at their swoonworthy best."